theoden8/sh-project/README.md

 * quick_notes.pdf - updated version of notes from papers

+  ---

 * graph_utils.py - simple graph utilities, such as generating, drawing etc

 * homomorphism_solver.py - mediocre homomorphism solver

 * plot_graph_families.py - generates pictures of some graph families.
 Exists here for the purposes of testing graph_utils

+* solve_homomorphism.py - tries to find a homomorphism between two given graphs

-* plot_homomorphism.py - generates pictures of some graph homomorphisms, with full logging possible on how the homomorphism was generated/found, etc. Thus it serves as an interactive debugging facility
+* plot_homomorphism.py - generates an image of a given graph homomorphism

   ---